GuyZipory/task-App/README.md

 - This app was developed primarily using **Xcode**, where Metro runs automatically.
 - Metro does not need to be started separately when using Xcode for iOS builds.
+- Dependency installation may require the `--legacy-peer-deps` flag due to known peer conflict issues.

 ---